Erlkoenig90/make.rb/using.md

 filename is also omitted, and will be automatically generated from the "main.c" filename by the {MakeRbCCxx::CObjFile.auto}
 method.
 This way you can rename "main" and only need to adjust the name at one place in the make.rb script.

+<a name="ddep"></a>
+The "{MakeRbConv#ddep ddep}" method calls "dep" for each argument and the given rule name:

+	require 'make.rb'	# Load the make.rb library

+	include MakeRb		# These are not strictly required, but result in shorter code include MakeRbCCxx
+	include MakeRbBinary
+	include MakeRbExt

+	# Initialize the build system.
+The exit command is used to give this process a meaningful exit code
+	exit BuildMgr.run {
+		rule "cc", [CFile], [CObjFile], host + {language: MakeRbLang::C}, Gtk3.latest, :compiler rule "ld", [], [Executable], host + {language: MakeRbLang::C}, Gtk3.latest, :linker

+		ofiles = ddep "cc", "main.c", "ui.c", "options.c"
+		dep "ld", ofiles, "test"
+	} # After this block returns, the BuildMgr starts the build process.

+This allows processing several source files at once.

 The "rule" command also has an integrated way of declaring libraries:

 	loadExt "gtk"